Topps Tiffany Baseball Cards And How To Tell The Difference Between Regular Sets

 Tiffany cards are deluxe editions of the standard sets produced by Topps between 1984 and 1991.
 They were sold exclusively in complete sets and featured upscale packaging.
 Boxes were a solid color with gold accents, with gold text signifying the year of the set.

 Officially, these sets were known as collectors’ editions.
-Topps Tiffany is a nickname that collectors later gave to this series of cards.
+Topps Tiffany is a nickname collectors later gave to this series of cards.

 Shop for Topps Tiffany baseball cards on eBay